Zettlr/zettlr-docs/docs/en/file-manager/projects.md

 ![project_settings_files.png](../img/project_settings_files.png)

 The list of files shows you a few options.
-First, you can see the actual filename of the various files.
-Below that, you can see the relative path from the project root to the file.
+First, you can see the title of the various files.
+Below that, you can see the relative path from the project root to the file, including its actual filename.
 This is especially important if you choose to further categorize your files into subfolders within this project, and helps you identify the correct ones.

 To add a file to your project, click the “+”-icon next to its name.
 This will immediately move the file up, and change the “+”-icon to a “-“-icon.
 Zettlr will always show files that are included in your project on top of the other files.